-1 and that's how I came to obtain my file.
-When it arrived by registered mail it was a 2 jumbled mess in no order stacked in piles.
-I sat down to 3 4 start reading it and read the whole thing in one night, and I cried, and I cried, and cried.
-There are a lot of 5 painful memories in this file, and worse, there are a lot 6 of opinions given about me in the file by tonnes of 7 professionals, my grandmother Gertie, and others.
-8 9 But back to Gullivan and me reporting it to 10 the social worker, of course she hadn't noted it.
-But I did testify at the civil trial and the girl won her civil 11 case.
+1 and t.hat.'
+S how Т came t.o obtain mν file. ana CIICC \sim 110 00 Carric \sim ODCULII III y painful memories in this file, and worse, there are a lot of opinions given about me in the file by tonnes of professionals, my grandmother Gertie, and others.

+When it arrived by registered mail it was a

+I cried, and I cried, and cried.
+There are a lot of

+But back to Gullivan and me reporting it to the social worker, of course she hadn't noted it.
+But I did testify at the civil trial and the girl won her civil case.
 They considered me a very credible witness.
-I was 12 13 very, very happy for her.
-She had been about six or seven years old 14 when she arrived in Gullivan's home and I believe she 15 remained there until she was 19.
-And I think I remember 16 her.
+I was very, very happy for her.

+She had been about six or seven years old when she arrived in Gullivan's home and I believe she remained there until she was 19.
+And I think I remember her.
 There was a little girl who arrived when I was there, and because she was younger than us teens she had her own room.

-20 So I was extremely pissed off and so angry 21 that I had tried to protect her and I did what I was 22 supposed to do and I reported this predator to the 23 Ministry, whose job it was to protect us, but of course 24 they did nothing.
+So I was extremely pissed off and so angry that I had tried to protect her and I did what I was supposed to do and I reported this predator to the Ministry, whose job it was to protect us, but of course they did nothing.
 And I know why.
-First of all, they 25 didn't want to lose this group home.
+First of all, they didn't want to lose this group home.
 After reviewing my file I can see the number of foster homes and group homes the Ministry have available to them in the lower mainland, and Gullivan's was a valuable resource to them.
 So they had to sacrifice a few girls to be subjected to sexual abuse, big deal.

-6 Secondly, my social worker never liked me, 7 and I could tell that from the moment I met her.
-I was a 8 headache to her probably already overloaded case file and I 9 was just an Indigenous girl.
+Secondly, my social worker never liked me, and I could tell that from the moment I met her.
+I was a headache to her probably already overloaded case file and I was just an Indigenous girl.

-10 Interestingly, years later there was an investigation into a Richmond fire hall sexual exploitation 11 ring in the late 1990s that was reopened in 2006.
-As many 12 13 as 30 firefighters were involved.
-The story sets out the RCMP have reopened their investigation into allegations 14 that dozens of Richmond firefighters sexually assaulted 15 three teenage girls in the Vancouver suburb area in the 16 1970s.
-The girls were between 14 and 16 years old at the 17 time of the alleged assaults.
-18 home they put me in up to that point.
-I did what I thought 1 was right.
-I reported the sexual abuse to my parents.
-2 Nothing happened.
-I reported sexual abuse to my social 3 4 worker.
-Nothing happened.
-I had been examined by Ministry doctors to put me on birth control.
-I had been picked up by 5 the police a few times.
-Yet no one, no one asked if I had 6 ever been sexually abused.
-The first one to ask was the 7 Mounty who showed up at my door in Musqueam when I was 30 8 9 years old.
+Interestingly, years later there was an investigation into a Richmond fire hall sexual exploitation ring in the late 1990s that was reopened in 2006.
+As many as 30 firefighters were involved.
+The story sets out the RCMP have reopened their investigation into allegations that dozens of Richmond firefighters sexually assaulted three teenage girls in the Vancouver suburb area in the 1970s.
+The girls were between 14 and 16 years old at the time of the alleged assaults.

-19 It reminded me of when I was taken to the

-20 Richmond fire hall with Gullivan and I felt like I was on

-21 display like a fresh piece of meat.
+It reminded me of when I was taken to the Richmond fire hall with Gullivan and I felt like I was on display like a fresh piece of meat.

-22 So let me summarize where we're at up to 23 this point.
-They ripped me out of my mother's arms to put 24 me into a system to protect me.
-But where was the 25 protection.
+So let me summarize where we're at up to this point.
+They ripped me out of my mother's arms to put me into a system to protect me.
+But where was the protection.
 I had been sexually abused in every single